scheb/2fa/doc/providers/email.rst

    composer require scheb/2fa-email

-The bundle's default implementation for sending emails supports both ``symfony/mailer`` and ``symfony/swiftmailer-bundle``.
-Please install one of them.
+The bundle's default implementation for sending emails assumes you're using ``symfony/mailer``.
+To install the package:

 .. code-block:: bash

-   composer require symfony/mailer              # Either
+   composer require symfony/mailer
-   composer require symfony/swiftmailer-bundle  # Or

 You're free to use any other mail-sending library you like, but then you *have* to implement a custom mailer class (instructions below).